chiahsien/ZenReader/README.md

 - **Responsive Design**: Adjusts to different screen sizes and orientations
 - **Multilingual Support**: Available in multiple languages
 - **Dark Mode Compatible**: Adapts to system dark mode preferences
+- **About Page**: Access information about the extension, provide feedback, and support development

 ## How to Use